crrobinson14/express-serverless-typescript/README.md

 Coverage reports will be written to `./reports/`.
 Both traditional code-coverage and high level summary reports for the entire test suite are enabled.
 The test suite doesn't connect to the database to run these tests properly - that's a more opinionated decision than I wanted to bake into this boilerplate.
 But if you want to support it, there is a `./test/setup.ts` file included to make the connection from.

+## ORM and Migrations

+Ask five people how to access and manage a database from code and you'll get 6 answers.
+The one I chose here isn't the one I "recommend", it's just the one I get asked to use frequently in consulting projects.
+Feel free to rip it out, but if you keep it, you'll have a fully functional Sequelize, Sequelize-Typescript, and Knex (for migrations) suite ready to use.

+There are some yarn support scripts available to go along with this:

+`yarn db:migrate` - Run the migrations

+`yarn db:rollback` - Roll back the most recent migration

+`yarn db:add-migration xyz` - Create a new timestamped migration file called `xyz` in `src/knex/migrations`

+For what it's worth, I do prefer using ORMs in most projects.
+I don't buy the "you don't need an ORM" argument because I've seen so many security vulnerabilities and bugs introduced by developers hand-coding complex queries.
+But the reason I use Knex here is that in addition to migrations, it's also a very popular query builder so if you prefer a simpler approach, you have at least one option already.

+A sample seed file is also included.
+Bear in mind the way seeds work here, it does not detect duplicates.
+Seed files are meant for test and development purposes only.
+Running the seeds will clear your database!
+But if you want to use them, the commands are:

+`yarn db:add-seed xyz` - Add a seed file called `xyz` in `src/knex/seeds`.

+`yarn db:seed` - Run all the database seeds.
+Typically you would add this to the test suite as a first step.